 In this guide we’ll take you through some fixes that might help you fix bad iPhone SE 2 battery life.
 These are fixes that have worked for us over the years and there’s a chance they work for you.

 If you suddenly start noticing abnormal battery drain try restarting your device.
 Power it down, wait for a minute, and then power it back on.
 This sometimes works, particularly if you haven’t restarted your phone in awhile.

 Update Your Phone

-If your device is currently running iOS 13.4, try updating it to the latest version of iOS 13.
+If your device is currently running an older version of iOS, try updating it to the latest version.

 iOS updates typically don’t come with specific battery fixes, but installing new software could help to stabilize your iPhone SE’s performance.